mpenning/ciscoconfparse/sphinx-doc/intro.rst

 ciscoconfparse is a Python_ library, which parses through Cisco IOS-style configurations.
 It can:

-- Audit existing router / switch / firewall / wlc configurations
+- Audit existing router / switch / firewall / wlc configurations against a text configuration template
 - Retrieve portions of the configuration
 - Modify existing configurations
 - Build new configurations